Fast & FREE Shipping to the Contiguous United States

 Besides that, it creates a slight texture, depending on how it is applied.
 This process allows the paint to adhere to the canvas with precision.

 The most critical aspect is the level of control that this binder gives you.
-Add one layer of it, and you might get some soaking.
-Add several layers, and you prevent it.

 Best of all, vary your use of it based on the artwork you intend to create.
 This medium is an ally for the artist who likes total brush stroke control.

 Is it possible to prime your stretched canvas without the use of gesso?
 Some hobbyists have played around with different solutions.
-They found that watered down matte acrylic has some properties of it.
+They found that watered-down matte acrylic has some properties of it.

 So what is acrylic gesso used for?
 Turns out: lots of things.